 KBIC Youth Stewardship Project

-An educational field trip for up to 10 tribal youth from the Keweenaw Bay Indian Community (KBIC), in collaboration with the KBIC, Cedar Tree Institute of Marquette, MI., and the MTU Great Lakes Research Center.
+An educational field trip for up to 10 tribal youth from Keweenaw Bay Indian Community in collaboration with KBIC, Cedar Tree Institute of Marquette, Michigan, and Michigan Tech Great Lakes Research Center.

 Fisheries of Isle Royale

 Experience Lake Superior and Isle Royale National Park fisheries through charter boat fishing, talking to fisheries experts, and touring historic sites.

 Family Camp at Malone Bay